cctbx/cctbx_project/simtbx/diffBragg/README.md

 These instructions assume you have a working CCTBX environment, and that the command `libtbx.python` is in your path.
 Also, this tutorial will assume you are using NERSC (instructions for private linux clusters will be provided in due time).

-Start by navigating to your CCTBX buidld's modules folder on your computer.
+Start by navigating to your CCTBX build's modules folder on your computer.
 If you are unsure where this is, try issuing the following command

 ```
 $ libtbx.python -c 'import cctbx;print(cctbx.__file__.split("/cctbx_project")[0])'